Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part1_mse_likelihood_bias_variance.md

 :width: 480px
 ```

-The Gauss-Markov theorem asserts that the OLS estimator of parameters of the linear model is the best for the class of linear unbiased estimator.
+The Gauss-Markov theorem asserts that the OLS estimator of parameters of the linear model is the best for the class of linear unbiased estimators.
 This means that if there exists any other unbiased model $g$, from the same class of linear models, we can be sure that $Var\left(\widehat{f}\right) \leq Var\left(g\right)$.

 ## 4. Regularization of Linear Regression

 There are situations where we might intentionally increase the bias of the model for the sake of stability i.e. to reduce the variance of the model $\text{Var}\left(\widehat{f}\right)$.
 One of the conditions of the Gauss-Markov theorem is the full column rank of matrix $\textbf{X}$.
 Otherwise, the OLS solution $\textbf{w} = \left(\textbf{X}^\text{T} \textbf{X}\right)^{-1} \textbf{X}^\text{T} \textbf{y}$ does not exist since the inverse matrix $\left(\textbf{X}^\text{T} \textbf{X}\right)^{-1}$ does not exist.
 In other words, matrix $\textbf{X}^\text{T} \textbf{X}$ will be singular or degenerate.
 This problem is called an <a href="https://en.wikipedia.org/wiki/Well-posed_problem"> ill-posed problem</a>.
 Problems like this must be corrected, namely, matrix $\textbf{X}^\text{T} \textbf{X}$ needs to become non-degenerate, or regular (which is why this process is called regularization).
 Often we observe the so-called multicollinearity in the data: when two or more features are strongly correlated, it is manifested in the matrix $\textbf{X}$ in the form of "almost" linear dependence between the columns.
 For example, in the problem of predicting house prices by their parameters, attributes "area with balcony" and "area without balcony" will have an "almost" linear relationship.
 Formally, matrix $\textbf{X}^\text{T} \textbf{X}$ for such data is reversible, but, due to multicollinearity, some of its eigenvalues will be close to zero.
 In the inverse matrix $\textbf{X}^\text{T} \textbf{X}$, some extremely large eigenvalues will appear, as eigenvalues of the inverse matrix are $\frac{1}{\lambda_i}$.
 The result of this vacillation of eigenvalues is an unstable estimate of model parameters, i.e. adding a new set of observations to the training data will lead to a completely different solution.
-One method of regularization is <a href="https://en.wikipedia.org/wiki/Tikhonov_regularization">Tikhonov regularization</a>, which generally looks like the addition of a new member to the mean squared error:
+One method of regularization is <a href="https://en.wikipedia.org/wiki/Tikhonov_regularization">Tikhonov regularization</a>, which generally looks like the addition of a new term to the mean squared error:

 $$\Large \begin{array}{rcl}
 \mathcal{L}\left(\textbf{X}, \textbf{y}, \textbf{w} \right) &=& \frac{1}{2n} \left\| \textbf{y} - \textbf{X} \textbf{w} \right\|_2^2 + \left\| \Gamma \textbf{w}\right\|^2\\